-The goal of the Doctoral Programme in School, Education, Society and Culture (SEDUCE) is to enable its doctoral students to acquire the expert knowledge to carry out research in the areas of education, school, teaching, and learning.
-The programme is multidisciplinary and focuses on various research fields of the educational sciences, for example, education from early education to adult education and work research, home economics, craft studies, special education, multicultural education, and subject education.
+The goal of the Doctoral Programme in School, Education, Society and Culture (SEDUCE) is to enable its doctoral researchers to have the knowledge and skills necessary to conduct research in the programme areas.
+The programme is multidisciplinary and interdisciplinary, and focuses on topics related to educational sciences.
+Among others, the programme welcomes doctoral researchers in the fields of early childhood education, didaktik, special needs education, craft science, home economics, adult education, teacher education, and general education.

 The Doctoral Programme in School, Education, Society and Culture is based at the Faculty of Educational Sciences, which houses many types of research organisations, including research units, centres, projects and groups.
 The faculty's umbrella organisation for all other groupings are eight research communities.